wiwidnadw/ESP32cam-to-localserver/README.md

 app_httpd.cpp, camera_index.h, camera_pins.h, esp32_sendimage_local_pc.ino are arduino program file so let them 1 package

+and savetopc.php is php file for ur local server, so locate that file on ur server address

 this program make ur esp32cam can send data (photo) into local server

 Photo which sent is photo captured when u push "get still" button on interface